wardopdem/wpers/readme.md

 will be removed.

 # Installation & using

-Just add wpers.el folder location to load-path and call
+Just add wpers.el folder location to load-path and call require (f.e. in your init)

+        (add-to-list 'load-path <path-to-wpers>)
         (require 'wpers)

 Then call command `wpers-mode` for toggle mode